 Detractors complain about Millay’s late work, which includes an overage of admittedly mediocre political poetry.
 Some go so far as to blame this decline on her marriage.
 But where is it decreed that a writer must burn with unflagging intensity from the start of her life until it’s finished, exhausting herself on the flames of our attention?
 A 1936 car accident left Millay with severe nerve damage, chronic pain, and, ultimately, a morphine addiction; meantime, she began turning her passions outward, to the world stage.
 By the late 1930s, outraged by the worsening situation in Europe, she was waging her own war against isolationism with poems and public appearances.
 As for Boissevain’s role in this so-called demise—well, in spite of Millay’s medical problems, the two had what appears to have been a mostly satisfying 26 years together, farming an estate they called Steepletop in upstate New York, and later spending summers on their own tiny Ragged Island in Casco Bay, Maine, until he died in 1949, and she the year after.
 Throughout, she wrote and she wrote and she wrote.
 In this way, she never stopped being herself.

-Kate Bolick is a contributing editor for The Atlantic and contributes regularly to Elle, The New York Times, The Wall Street Journal, and Slate, among other publications.
-Previously, she was culture editor of Veranda, executive editor of Domino, and a columnist for The Boston Globe Ideas Section.
-A recipient of...
+Kate Bolick is the author of Spinster: Making a Life of One's Own (Broadway Books, 2016), and a contributing editor for The Atlantic.
+She writes regularly for Elle, The New York Times, The Wall Street Journal, and Slate, among other publications.
+Previously, she was culture editor of Veranda, executive editor of Domino, and a columnist for...